Accuratai/pod-ios/README.md

 ### Notifications (optional)

-If you want to receive the local notifications and the extra data you need to subscribe to it in your AppDelegate
+If you want to receive the local notifications and the extra data you need to subscribe to it in your `AppDelegate`

 ```swift
 func application(_ application: UIApplication, didReceive notification: UILocalNotification)
 ```

-notification.userInfo will contain the extra data that is related to that notification.
+`notification.userInfo` will contain the extra data that is related to that notification.

 ### Set language (optional)

 If you want to change the language of the user, you can update the language.
-This language will i.e. be used in the consent popups.
-When no language is, the device language is used.
+This language will i.e. be used in the consent popups and geofence notifications.
+When no language is, the device language is used, or English if the device language is not supported.

 ```swift
 Accurat.shared.setLanguage(.en/.nl/.fr)